Newcastle Logo

 Newcastle Logo 1976-1983

-In the mid-1970s, the club began to use a round logo with the inscription “Newcastle United Football Club.”
-It depicts important symbols of the city: the Norman castle and the Tyne River.
-The central place is allocated to the magpie.
-According to one version, the magpie reflects the team’s nickname (Magpies), which the players received thanks to the famous black and white uniform.
+In the mid-1970s, the club began using a round logo with the inscription “Newcastle United Football Club.”
+It depicts important symbols of the city: the Norman castle and the River Tyne.
+A magpie is centrally placed.
+According to one version, the magpie reflects the team’s nickname (Magpies), which the players received because of the famous black-and-white uniform.

 1983 – 1988